phadej/gists/posts/2020-01-25-case-study-migration-from-lens-to-optics.md

 One disclaimer is that I do this *for fun* and  *out of curiosity*, in other words Futurice didn't ask me to do this (fun is subjective).
 Another disclaimer is that my experiences shouldn't not be extrapolated into how easy or hard this kind of migration is, only that it's possible.
-I'm way to familiar with the codebase under "migration", as well as with `lens` and `optics` libraries.
+I'm way too familiar with the codebase under "migration", as well as with `lens` and `optics` libraries.
 On the other hand, it turned relatively *easy for me*, and I share my experiences, so *it would be easier for others*.